floorplan/floorplan-react/README.md

 ## Contibuting

-Feel free to contribute example components that are generally useful and and updates to make this process easier for others.
+Feel free to contribute example components that are generally useful and updates to make this process easier for others.
 Also write your own guidlines for contributing if you have cloned/forked this repo.

  > We are intersted in establishing this pattern for other frameworks that storybook supports so please feel free to reach out and lets get a mono repo started to help out others.